One partner, one bill, one number to call.

 Our stack changes when it should.

-in class for what they do, and they have to make sense at the
+genuinely good at what they do, and they have to make sense at

-price our clients can actually justify.
-We don't run premium-
+the price our clients can actually justify.
+Some of what we run

-tier security vendors that charge a hundred dollars a seat.
-We
+security vendors that charge a hundred dollars a seat.

 Vendors get acquired.
 Products get worse.
 Prices double.
 When